benmiller314/webs2023spring/README.md

   -	Use many images, laid out in a clear pattern (e.g. grid, alternating left/right)
   -	Optimize image filetypes, resolutions, and file sizes for faster loading
   -	Make or modify your own multimedia content (e.g. graphics, audio, video)
-  - Have a system to display other sorts of media files from the browser (docs, pdfs, etc)
+  - Have a system to display other sorts of media files from the browser (docs, pdfs, etc) <!-- FOR NEXT TIME: cut this, what kind of system were we even talking about -->

 * Dynamism
   -	Use responsive design (e.g. <code>@media</code> queries, <code>flex-wrap</code>, <code>auto-fill</code>, etc) to dynamically resize elements based on viewport width